awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iam-group.md

 `ManagedPolicyArns`  <a name="cfn-iam-group-managepolicyarns"></a>
 The Amazon Resource Name \(ARN\) of the IAM policy you want to attach\.
-For more information about ARNs, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.
+For more information about ARNs, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Path`  <a name="cfn-iam-group-path"></a>
  The path to the group\.
-For more information about paths, see [IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html) in the *IAM User Guide*\.
+For more information about paths, see [IAM identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html) in the *IAM User Guide*\.
 This parameter is optional\.
 If it is not included, it defaults to a slash \(/\)\.
 This parameter allows \(through its [regex pattern](http://wikipedia.org/wiki/regex)\) a string of characters consisting of either a forward slash \(/\) by itself or a string that must begin and end with forward slashes\.
 In addition, it can contain any ASCII character from the \! \(`\u0021`\) through the DEL character \(`\u007F`\), including most punctuation characters, digits, and upper and lowercased letters\.
 *Required*: No